President & Representative Director

 Pharmaceutical – Decreases in both net sales and operating profit

-- The Cement and Ready-Mixed Concrete Business recorded a sales increase, thanks to strong business performance of the Ready-Mixed Concrete Business that offset the demand in the Japan market that remained at the same level of the previous years.
+- The Cement and Ready-Mixed Concrete Business recorded a net sales increase, because the sales volume remained strong.
 On the other hand, the business was affected by a price rise of coal.

-Machinery – Increases in both net sales and operating profit
+Machinery – Increases in net sales and decrease in operating profit

-Energy & Environment – Increases in net sales and decrease in operating profit
+Energy & Environment – Increases in both net sales and operating profit